xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 </style>

-The Fusion Intelligence Laboratory (FIL) is led by [Dr. Xingchen Zhang](https://xingchenzhang.github.io/) at the Department of Computer Science, University of Exeter.
-The lab aims to use machine intelligence and multi-source information fusion to benefit humanity.
+The **Fusion Intelligence Laboratory (FIL)** is led by [Dr. Xingchen Zhang](https://xingchenzhang.github.io/) at the Department of Computer Science, University of Exeter.
+FIL develops machine intelligence and multi-source information fusion technologies for human benefit, with a focus on **human-centered multimodal AI**.

+Our research spans computer vision, embodied intelligence, trustworthy AI, AI for healthcare, and real-world industrial applications.
+Since its establishment in 2024, FIL has grown into an active research group with PhD students, research collaborators, and a portfolio of externally and internally funded projects.
+Our work has been supported by the **Royal Society**, the **Marie Skłodowska-Curie Actions** programme, **NVIDIA**, **UKRI AIRR**, the **Exeter-Fudan Fellowship**, and the **Exeter-Université Paris-Saclay Seed Fund Grant**.

+Building on Dr Zhang’s experience at **Imperial College London**, FIL aims to develop robust and useful AI systems that integrate information from multiple sources and can support real-world decision-making in vision, robotics, healthcare, and industry.
+We welcome motivated students and collaborators who share this vision.

 <div class="lab-section">